Celtic tiger ready to roar

 Looking forward the improved outlook for the Irish economy augurs well for the prospects for the property fundamentals that drive Irish commercial property returns.

-Martin O’Reilly is a senior property fund manger at Irish Life Investment Managers
+Martin O’Reilly is a senior property fund manager at Irish Life Investment Managers